About CT Networks

 Operators stay in control

 Approvals, visibility, and override are first-class.
-The product is built so that the human operator is never surprised by what an AI coworker did or why.
+The product is built so that the operator is never surprised by what a specialist did or why.

 Marketing doesn't outrun product